 Castleton - This stunning village shelters in the shadow of the Shivering Mountain.

 Monsal Headstone Viaduct - A landmark viaduct and walking route that spans the serene Monsal Dale.

 Bakewell - The attractive stone buildings and courtyards attract artists and photographers from around the world.

 The Peak District National Park - England's first national park is a beautiful mix of rolling hills and cosy villages.

-Poole’s Cavern - This magnificent limestone cave is part of a vast complex that have still not been fully explored.
+Poole's Cavern - This magnificent limestone cave is part of a vast complex that has still not been fully explored.

 This region encapsulates everything everybody loves about England.